Threading in PHP - WTF?

 This means all of these things must be copied in order to get them from one thread to another, which makes passing large data from one thread to another very expensive, and therefore severely limits the viable use cases of PHP threading.
 The CPU cost of copying the required data onto the target thread can easily exceed the time saved by threading.

 The only viable use cases are those which require relatively little transfer of data between threads but have relatively large time cost.
-Currently, PocketMine-MP only uses threads for world generation, light calculation, network compression, some internal network systems, and the occasional cURL request.
+Currently, PocketMine-MP only uses threads for world generation, lighting calculation, network compression, some internal network systems, and the occasional cURL request.

 Threads don’t inherit anything